-The Guidelines were formulated to assist States and the international community in developing policies and plans to address forced evictions.
+The Guidelines were formulated to assist States and the

+address forced evictions.
 They offer additional prescriptions based on consultations with many stakeholders and experience gathered worldwide since General Comment No.7 was issued.
 The Special Rapporteur on adequate housing presented the Guidelines to the United Nations Human Rights Council in Geneva in 2007 as part of his mandate to suggest ways to better implement the right to adequate housing.